-7.3 Allegations that may meet the harms threshold (Part Four, Section One)
+4.3 Allegations that may meet the harms threshold (Part Four, Section One)

-7.4 Any allegation of abuse made against a member of staff (including supply staff, volunteers and contractors) that meets the harms threshold as set out in Keeping Children Safe in Education, 2022, Part Four, Section One, will be reported straight away to the Head of School and TDET Safeguarding Lead.

-- 7.5 In cases where the Head of School is the subject of an allegation, it will be reported to the Chair of the Academy Committee and the TDET Safeguarding Lead.
-The school will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2022. - 7.6 The Academy will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2022, Part Four and TDET's HR Policies and TDET's Safeguarding Guidance. - 7.7 The Head of School, Chair of Academy Committee and TDET Safeguarding Lead. will ensure that all allegations are reported to the LADO within one working day.
-The LADO will advise on all further action to be taken. - 7.8 Before contacting the LADO, academies should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
-Academies will use the guidance chart found at Appendix B to support their decision-making and refer to the TDET Safeguarding Guidance. - 7.9 Where an academy identifies a child has been harmed, that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately.
+- 4.3.1 Any allegation of abuse made against teachers, (including supply staff, other staff, volunteers and contractors) that meets the harms threshold as set out in Keeping Children Safe in Education, 2023, Part Four, Section One, will be reported straight away to Principal. - 4.3.2 In cases where the Head Teacher or Principal is the subject of an allegation, it will be reported to the Chair of the Academy Committee and the TDET Safeguarding Lead.
+The academy will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2023. - 4.3.3 The academy will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a teacher, member of supply staff or other staff, volunteer or contractor and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2023, Part Four and TDET's HR Policies, seeking advice from HR. - 4.3.4 The Principal and Designated Safeguarding Lead (if appropriate) will ensure that all allegations are reported to the LADO within one working day.
+The LADO will advise on all further action to be taken. - 4.3.5 Before contacting the LADO, academies should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
+Academies will use the guidance chart found at Appendix B to support their decision-making. - 4.3.6 Where the academy identify a child has been harmed, that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately.

-7.10 The Academy will consider:
+4.3.7 The academy will consider: